wit0k/dw/README.md

   -z, --zip             Compress all downloaded files, or files from input
+                        folder (If not zipped already) --submit              Submit files to AV vendors -ui, --url-info       Retrieve URL information from supported vendors for all loaded input URLs.
+  -uif, --url-info-force
+                        Force url info lookup for every crawled URL (NOT recommended)
-                        folder (If not zipped already) --submit              Submit files to AV vendors --skip-download       Skips the download operation --debug-requests      Sends GET/POST requests via local proxy server 127.0.0.1:8080
+  --skip-download       Skips the download operation --debug-requests      Sends GET/POST requests via local proxy server
+                        127.0.0.1:8080